 Making the best of what you have can mean the difference between unplanned dismounts ('hitting the deck') and riding through a potential calamity like a boss.
 Maybe even while making some of your more spindly long-legged friends envious at the same time.

 How to make the best of what you have when riding

 This does not mean having them longer than they should be to create the illusion of longer legs.
 It doesn't work like that.
 If your stirrups are too long, then all sorts of things go wrong - sometimes severely wrong.
 Read this blog post about how to achieve the correct stirrup length - www.equiculture.net/blog/hrm-your-stirrup-length-what-is-just-right

 This is not something you will hear about very often.
-If you do not weight your stirrups correctly then your stirrups will clang around on your feet.
+If you do not weight your stirrups correctly, your stirrups will rattle around on your feet.
 Then you will start to grip with your knees.
-Then your legs will start to shrivel and curl up the sides of your horse like strips of orange peel left out in the sun.
+Then your legs will begin to shrivel and curl up your horse's sides like strips of orange peel left out in the sun.

 If you can weight your stirrups correctly, your legs will always stay down the sides of your horse.
 Achieving this superpower means learning how to engage your lower legs properly.

 This is another point that you won't hear about very often.
 But it is probably the most critical thing you should learn about as a rider.

-Having engaged lower legs means that you are more likely to stay on your horse when you are at a competition and a helicopter lands in the next field and your friends/peers are flying off like ping pong balls in a lottery machine.
+Having engaged lower legs means that you are more likely to stay on your horse when you are at a competition, and a helicopter lands in the next field, and your friends/peers are flying off like ping pong balls in a lottery machine.
 It means your legs are staying long (as long as possible) down the sides of your horse, where they are intended to be.
 Especially in a crisis.
 Priceless.

 Disengaged lower leg (a) and engaged lower leg (b)